 - Give yourself permission to opt out of tasks or events that you don’t want to do.
 Try to keep the celebration simple.
 If you aren’t in the mood for hosting, grab a cup of coffee with friends or go for a walk down a decorated part of town.

 - The holidays can be financially challenging.
 Don’t feel obligated to go on a spending spree to get everyone you know an expensive gift.
-Get creative – write a meaningful card, give a friend a succulent, or simply spend some quality time with friends and family.
+Get creative – write a meaningful card, give a friend a plant, or simply spend some quality time with friends and family.

 - Don’t forget to take time for yourself